syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/Various-Filter-Options-for-Suggestion.md

 {% endtabs %}

-## Types Of filtering
+## Types of Filtering

-The phenomenon of string comparison for filtering suggestions can be changed using the `SuggestionMode `property.
+The string comparison method for filtering suggestions can be configured using the `SuggestionMode` property.
 The default filtering strategy is `StartsWith` and it is case insensitive.
-The available filtering modes are,
+The available filtering modes are:

 * StartsWith
 * StartsWithCaseSensitive
 * Contains
 * ContainsWithCaseSensitive
 * Equals
 * EqualsWithCaseSensitive
 * EndsWith
 * EndsWithCaseSensitive
 * Custom

+## StartsWith Mode

-## Words that starts with input text
+### Words that start with input text

-Displays a list of suggestions based on the starting letter.
+Displays a list of suggestions based on items that start with the entered text.

 {% tabs %}